xrysen/pixel-editor/readme.md

 ## Known Issues
 - The Bucket Fill doesn't currently work as intended
 - Undo doesn't work as intended when applying stamps
+- The exported image hasn't been tested with Animal Crossing style import yet

 ## Planned Features
 - Mirror Mode